blog posting which explains the use of AppSense Environment Manager engineering key ‘PreventUnapplyOnConfigChange’

-Adding this registry value solves the problem facing AppSense Administrators when making changes in a busy operational environment as it means that EM configuration files can be updated while a user is logged in with causing any problems – something that’s especially useful in the early stages of a deployment when changes are carried out all the time.
+Adding this registry value solves the problem facing AppSense Administrators when making changes in a busy operational environment as it means that EM configuration files can be updated while a user is logged in without causing any problems – something that’s especially useful in the early stages of a deployment when changes are carried out all the time.

 One of the headaches of managing AppSense Environment Manager environments is scheduling the deployment of configuration updates.
 Generally, you’d only update the endpoint at restart so you ensure you don’t affect any active users.
 However, there are a couple of obvious problems with this:

 - any new computer startup actions added will need a second device restart before they apply